jojo4x4/musicbot/README.md

 __Setup:__
 + Clone repo in your system
 + Set up an application using your Discord account at https://discordapp.com/developers/applications/
-+ Get a Youtube API Key by making a new project at https://console.developers.google.com/ and adding the Youtube Data API v3 and geterating an API Key
++ Get a Youtube API Key by making a new project at https://console.developers.google.com/ and adding the Youtube Data API v3 and generating an API Key
 + Set the environment variables discordToken, youtubeKey, and prefix in whatever deployment tool you use.
 (I used Heroku)
 + Open a terminal in the project directory and enter the command "npm install"
 + Run the command "npm start" or "node ./bot.js"